Recoskie/JDasm/README.md

 Also supports Unix/Linux binary formats: .axf, .bin, .elf, .o, .prx, .puff, .ko, .mod, .so

-Also supports .efi binary boot binaries, and boot sector disassembly.
+Also supports .efi boot binaries, and boot sector disassembly.

 This project is meant to support many different binary file formats, and application formats, and DOS.